downcats/mineswept/README.md

 - Deterministic rules are tried first; the model scores remaining hidden cells by predicted safety
 - Logistic agent uses a numerically stable sigmoid and gradient clipping
 - MLP agent uses 2 ReLU layers with a sigmoid output, trained online via backprop
+- Hybrid agent combines a wide linear term, an FM interaction term, and a deep MLP branch; logits are summed and trained online with Adam

 ## 📈 Logging